What are the 4 types of coffee roast?

 Whether you want to improve your home brewing skills or upgrade your coffee shopping skills, it’s important to understand the different coffee roasts.

-In this article, I will guide you through different types of coffee roasts, covering everything from their flavor profiles to their appearance, their different names, and ideal brewing methods for each roast.
+In this article, I will explain all the different types of coffee roasts, covering everything from their flavor profiles to their appearance, their different names, and ideal brewing methods for each roast.

 1. Light roast Coffee beans

 Light-roasted coffee beans are light brown in color and have a high acidity.
-These beans are roasted for a shorter period and at lower temperatures.
+They’re roasted for a shorter time at lower temperatures, usually around 355 to 400 degrees Fahrenheit for 3-5 minutes.

 Light roasts have the highest caffeine content compared to darker roasts but the difference is very minimal.